(Lakes Cave, Planitero & beyond)

 Styx

 Up there on the peaks of Helmos, a steep shady rock springs a source that the ancient Greeks called Styx Waters and today is called Mavroneri (Μαυρονέρι=black water) due to its dark color.
-The waters of the spring form a waterfall, then pass underground and come up again, at lower grounds of the same area, to unite with the river Krathis.
+The waters of the spring form a waterfall, then pass underground and come up again, at the lower grounds of the same area, to unite with the river Krathis.

 The black traces of Styx waterfall (spring) on the rock.